wilsonmar/wilsonmar.github.io/_posts/2016-08-30-easytravel.md

 ## Install Dynatrace

-1. Get license

-   Click "Download easyTravel Demo License" https://community.dynatrace.com/community/download/attachments/45383742/dynaTrace_license_201609281051.key?version=2&modificationDate=1486998983333&api=v2
+1. Get license: Click <a target="_blank" href="https://community.dynatrace.com/community/download/attachments/45383742/dynaTrace_license_201609281051.key?version=2&modificationDate=1486998983333&api=v2">"Download easyTravel Demo License" at https://community.dynatrace.com/community/download/attachments/45383742/dynaTrace_license_201609281051.key?version=2&modificationDate=1486998983333&api=v2</a>

    <strong>dynaTrace_license_201609281051.key</strong> is downloaded.

    CAUTION: The file name is deceptive.
    Each license is valid within a 3 month period.
-A new license needs to be downloaded.
+After that, a new license needs to be downloaded.
    The license is bound to easyTravel and the pre-configured System Profile that comes with easyTravel.

    QUESTION: How is https://community.dynatrace.com/community/display/EVAL/My+dynaTrace+Trial